lunarDustX/chaocui.github.io/content/embodied-interaction/final-project.md

 ### Development Process
 #### Firefly Catch
-This was the first thing I made for this project, because firely is a very typical forest element.
+This was the first thing I made for this project, because firefly is a very typical forest element.
 {{< rawhtml >}}
   <img src="/images/bugNet.png" alt="HTML5 Icon" width="300" height="300">
 {{< /rawhtml >}}